happyzhanls/100DaysOfCode/log-part3.md

 **Thoughts**: Yah, you'd better be ready for the final week!
 It ain't mean to be easy.

 **Link to work:**
-1. A comparison of traditional frequency estimation methods on noise-free signals
+1. Comparison of traditional frequency estimation methods on single-tone cosine signals with noises
+---

+### Day 62: Tuesday, December 12th, 2017

+**Today's Progress**: Styled the show.ejs page that is rendered by show route so that it looks organized now!

+**Thoughts**: I absolutely like working with people in this final week.
+It helps each other a lot.

+**Link to work:**
+1. YelpCamp.
 ---